No matter what type of person you are – whether you consider yourself as confident or insecure – almost all of us carry self-limiting beliefs.

 Many of us view ourselves as victims of our own limiting beliefs, but it’s important to remember that the only reason that we created these beliefs is because they served us in some way – no matter how misguided they were.

 Next, it can be useful to think about ways you can empower yourself and your new belief.
 Try thinking about what kind of behaviours or habits could strengthen your new belief.
 Are there any phrases or quotes you could say out loud to yourself?
-Are there any inspiring self-development books you can read?
-What about other people – are there any people you see as role models, who can encourage you and help bolster your new belief?
+Are there any inspiring self-development books you could read?
+What about other people – are there any people you see as role models who can encourage you and help bolster your new belief?

 It’s key to keep testing these new theories and beliefs.
 The more you test them, the more your courage will grow – and the sooner you’ll begin to unlock your full potential.